 If you’re going into a care home, you should not be left with less than £24.90 a week after any contribution to your fees.
 This is known as your Personal Expenses Allowance.

 If you’re getting some home adaptations, paying for these depends on what type of adaptations or equipment you need.

 What to do next

-Charges for care are complex, and you can seek more detailed advice from the Age UK advice line on 0800 678 1174.
+Charges for care are complex, and you should seek more detailed advice from the Age UK advice line on 0800 678 1174.
 There are changes coming into effect in April 2020 regarding the means test for providing social care.
 Read more about social care funding changes.